mattbierner/blotre-plays/README.md

 * Saturation controls the duration of input.
 More saturation = longer button press.

 ## Resets
-Automatically resets the game every five minutes.
+Automatically resets the game every ten minutes.
 Resets also randomly select a new game mode.

 Edit your Combat rom to disable the timer, just make the following change: